vdbogdanov/macos-terminal/README.md

 # macos-terminal

-This repository contains scripts for automatic terminal configuration in unix-like systems.
+This repository contains script for automatic terminal configuration in macOS system.
+But, if you want take it manually, you should go to the [Manual Mode](#manual-mode) section.
 I like to customize the terminal the way it suits me, and if there is an opportunity to improve it even more, I will take advantage of it.

 ![](data/images/terminal.png)